-In furtherance of Revival's exploration plans at Arnett, on October 31, 2017, the Company submitted a Plan of Operations ("POO") to the United States Forest Service in Salmon, Idaho.
+On October 31, 2017 the Company submitted a Plan of Operations ("POO") to the United States Forest Service in Salmon, Idaho for work on its unpatented claims.
+The POO was approved on June 14, 2019 allowing for the construction of up to 53 drill pad sites at several unpatented claim prospects at Arnett.